Rules & Regulations

 No driver education is required unless you do not pass the first attempt at the maneuverability or road portion of the driving test.
 If you do not pass, you will be required to take an abbreviated adult driver training course before attempting the driving test for a second time.
 The course will consist of one of the following:

-- A 4-hour in-person or state-approved online course followed by 4 hours of behind-the-wheel training with a licensed instructor
+- A four-hour in-person or state-approved online course followed by 4 hours of behind-the-wheel training with a licensed instructor

 Starting April 12, 2021, those 18 years-old or older, who have taken the full teen course (24 hours of classroom education and 8 hours of behind-the-wheel training) within the last year, will not need to take the adult abbreviated course, if they fail their road/maneuverability test.